 IEEE 802 wireless standards are among the most widely adopted network standards globally.

 Main priorities for IEEE 802 wireless technologies in spectrum policy

-Spectrum policies should encourage flexible and shared spectrum use, where multiple users can co-exist and provide social and economic benefits.

-A core principle of IEEE 802 wireless standards is to enable spectrum sharing.
-To enable and protect sharing, technology neutrality, and, where necessary, priority access for incumbents, various levels of coexistence techniques are necessary.
-For example:
+A core principle of IEEE 802 wireless standards is to enable spectrum sharing by using appropriate co-existence techniques.
+For example in the following situations:

 Devices in proximity using the same standard need ways to share spectrum.

-Devices using different standards (IEEE 802.11, 802.15 or technologies developed by other organizations (such as 3GPP)) must be able to share spectrum resources.
+Devices using different standards must be able to share spectrum.

-License-exempt use by devices has been allowed in bands primarily allocated to an incumbent user while protecting the incumbents from harmful interference.
+License-exempt use by devices has been allowed in bands primarily allocated to an incumbent user while protecting the incumbents from interference.
 Such efficient spectrum utilization does not require re-farming of the spectrum or migration of incumbent services to other bands.

-The increasing demands for wireless spectrum can be met by introducing flexibility into the use of lightly used spectrum.
+The increasing demands for wireless spectrum should be met by introducing flexibility into the use of lightly used spectrum.
 This includes spectrum that is being used sparsely on a geographic or temporal basis.

 Full global availability of the 6 GHz band (5925 MHz to 7250 MHz) for license-exempt shared use (indoor and outdoor) is critical to IEEE 802 wireless technologies.
 Accommodating multiple wide channels is key for the next generation IEEE 802.11 technologies to achieve the promised performance.
 In response to increasing demand for IEEE 802-based wireless networks, regulatory certainty is needed to further the benefits enjoyed by users of IEEE 802 wireless technologies around the world.